 “Cross-cutting the New Regionalism is the worldwide Islamist movement, which was the pretext for the Iraq intervention (the notion of Saddam Hussein giving weapons of mass destruction to terrorists).
-That the United States has lost credibility in the Islamic world is a platitude.
+That the mass protests in cities around the U.S. against an executive order that would block millions of people from entering the United States has lost credibility in the Islamic world is a platitude.
 Islamic militancy has not diminished since the Iraq intervention and all reports point to its increase.
 Rather than advancing the ‘war on terrorism’, the Iraq intervention has pushed it back”.
 See Michael A. Weinstein, “The New Regionalism: Drifting Toward Multipolarity”, Power and Interest News Report, 7 June 2004, available online at: http://www.pinr.com/report.php?ac¼view_printable&report_id¼178,/A&language_id¼1.

 See Andre Le Sage, “Somalia and the War on Terrorism, Political Islamic Movements and US Counter-terrorism Efforts”, Unpublished Doctoral Dissertation, Jesus College, Faculty of Social and Political Sciences, Cambridge University, June 2004; and International Crisis Group, “Counter-Terrorism in Somalia: Losing Hearts and Minds?”, Africa Report No. 95, Nairobi/ Brussels, 11 July 2005.